Meal Prep

 Meal prep for different goals

-For weight management: Portioning meals in advance removes the "I'll just have a little more" temptation.
+For weight loss: Portioning meals in advance removes the "I'll just have a little more" temptation.
 Use a kitchen scale for accurate portions.
 Prepping makes calorie tracking straightforward since you know exactly what's in each container.
+Focus on lean proteins, complex carbs, and plenty of vegetables.

 For fitness: Focus on protein-forward components and complex carbohydrates.
 Use recipe scaling to hit your macro targets.
 Cook proteins in bulk and portion by weight.